vladkinoman/just-my-notes/bookmarks-and-subscriptions/best-video-essayists-and-reviewers.md

 7: All of the people already posted, but I also thoroughly enjoy [Like Stories of Old](https://www.youtube.com/watch?v=O4etinsAy34)

-4: Came here to second anything Vox does, second Nerdwriter, and to offer the channel [Trekspertise](https://youtu.be/Hziy8HcZAFE)
+4: Came here to second anything Vox does, second ~~Nerdwriter~~, and to offer the channel [Trekspertise](https://youtu.be/Hziy8HcZAFE)

 5: There are some fantastic suggestions already here, so I'd like to just add a few more that I like: